 Another perplexing aspect of the base is the lax security.
 Unlike some of the legendary installations in Gamma World, this one has few guards patrolling the entrances, no sentries outside, and an almost absent feel to it, despite the abundance of things milling about.
 It's as if the master of the complex needed no security force.
 Confident in his power, he knows none dare oppose him successfully, and thus turns his attention to other tasks.
 More than ranks of soldiers waiting to defend the base, this smug security is disturbing to the average adventurer.
-A man secures his valuables and defends them, not dares anyone to enter and try to take them.
-But then again, the master of the complex is no longer a man.

-And the robots seem to be everywhere.
-In the strange, indirect lighting, and numerous dark locales, it is hard to distinguish robot types.
+A man secures his valuables and defends them, not dates anyone to enter and try to take them.
+But then again, the master of the complex is no longer a man dark locales, it is hard to distinguish robot types.
 In the constant, unreal drone of background noise, one cannot tell in the dim or the dark areas whether a machine or creature is coming toward you or going away until it is too late.